-In line with the latest advice issued by the Scottish and UK Governments, all performances and classes are cancelled until the end of July 2020.
-All those with a booking for a performance or class are entitled to a full refund and have been contacted directly by email or telephone.
-If you have an enquiry about your booking, please email firstname.lastname@example.org
+In line with the latest advice issued by the Scottish and UK Governments, the Citizens Theatre has cancelled all performances and classes.
+We continue to monitor the latest guidance as it is updated.
+Refunds have been processed and all those affected have been contacted directly by email or telephone.
+If you have an enquiry about your booking, please email email@example.com.

-While all shows and classes have been cancelled and it will be some time before we can start producing theatre again, the Citizens Theatre remains committed to keeping connected with the many communities it serves across Glasgow.
+While it will be some time before we can start producing theatre again, the Citizens Theatre remains committed to keeping connected with the many communities it serves across Glasgow.

 If you normally take part in these groups or are new to the Citizens Theatre and would like to hear from us, please email us and we will keep in touch.

 We have just completed our first digital programme for children and young people, running Summer Academy At Home, a two week online course for 6-16 year olds.

 We are also supporting women experiencing homelessness and isolation with a project called Through My Window.